-There are specific time limits for completion of graduate degrees: 6 years for masters, 5 years for Educational Specialist, 8 years for Doctor of Audiology, and 9 years for Doctor of Philosophy.
-Graduate students who require an extension will complete the request for time extension form before the time limit for completion has expired.
-No time extension will be give to students after their time limit is up.
-The students will need to apply for admission again if they wish to finish the degree.
-The time extension form is located in the Associate Dean's Office in 407 White Hall.
-Students must provide a reasonable timeline and rationale with their request.
-The student's advisor must provide support for the requested extension.

-The extension may be granted with qualification or the extension may be denied.
+There are specific time limits for completion of graduate programs: 6 years for Masters, 5 years for Educational Specialist, 8 years for Doctor of Audiology, and 9 years for Doctor of Philosophy.
+Graduate students who require an extension will complete the request for time extension form located in the Associate Deans Office in 409 White Hall.
+Reasonable timeline and rationale must be included in the request.
+The extension may be denied resulting in dismissal of the student, or the extension may be granted with qualification.